Fraol123/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# working with if ,else, while
+learning about
+if else, while, for loops